moraneus/MonAmI/experiments/comparing_to_dejavu/README.md

 ```

 These experiments were made specifically for the ["Monitoring Interval Logic"](https://github.com/moraneus/MonAmI/blob/main/out/papers/Monitoring_Interval_Logic.pdf) paper,
-which is submitted to RV 2021 conference for review.
+which is submitted to SEFM 2021 conference for review.

 The paper was written by the following contributors:
 * [Klaus Havelund](http://www.havelund.com/), Jet Propulsion Laboratory/NASA, USA